Ghenet/Ghenet/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studied Computer Science at Eritrean Institute of Technology.
+- 🎓 &nbsp; Studied Computer Science at Eritrea Institute of Technology & Adobe Digital Academy Scholar.
-- 💼 &nbsp; Actively looking for a new role.
+- 💼 &nbsp; Actively looking for a new role.My last Software Engineering role was at Adobe.
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
 - ✍️🌱&nbsp; Pursuing Graphic Design, baking and learning new "Human" languages(spanish,swahili) as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>